zopefoundation/grokcore.message/src/grokcore/message/README.txt

 It is a baseclass, which means that you have to derive from it to register an instance as global utility upon your software being grokked (see examples below).

-It provides the methods required by the IMessageSource interface:

-  >>> from z3c.flashmessage.interfaces import IMessageSource
-  >>> from zope.interface import verify
-  >>> from grokcore.message import UniqueMessageSource
-  >>> verify.verifyClass(IMessageSource, UniqueMessageSource)
-  True

 Methods: